-I have been writing about the challenges of online collaboration for years (here is a piece I wrote about synchronizing online calendars for the NY Times back in 2009).
-When it comes to working on the same document (or spreadsheet or slide deck), it sadly still isn’t easy.
+I have been writing about the challenges of online collaboration for years (here is a piece I wrote about synchronizing online calendars for the NY Times back in 2009)., and here is a link to my review of personal cloud storage that I recently did for CNN) When it comes to working on the same document (or spreadsheet or slide deck), it sadly still isn’t easy.
 Sure, there are tons of tools, including cloud storage vendors (like Dropbox, Google Workspace and Microsoft’s basketful of deplorable apps), team messaging apps (like Slack and Teams), and various other SaaS apps that claim to be collaboration forward but are still back in the dark ages.

 What is wrong?
 All of this technology comes down to a bad marriage between the personal and sharing mindsets.
 And while the tools supposedly get more sophisticated, they still have fundamental and foundational issues, like these: